CoreumFoundation/coreum/docs/wasm.md

 # Write and deploy first contract

-The section provides the tutorial how to build and deploy the wasm contract to the coreum chain.
+The section provides the tutorial how to build and deploy the WASM contract to the coreum chain.

 ## Set up environment